Apparitions of Mary reported in Medjugorje in the former Yugoslavia have received worldwide attention. Beginning in 1981, and still

 Archbishop Bertone, Secretary of the Congregation for the Doctrine of the Faith, said an

-conference could perhaps reopen the re-examination of this case.
-We also read that "a new
+Episcopal conference could perhaps reopen the re-examination of this case.
+We also read that

-commission has been named in Sarajevo" (Sr. Emmanuelle Nolan, Medjugorje:
+commission has been named in Sarajevo."
+(Sr. Emmanuelle Nolan, Medjugorje: "What

-The various points here presented are the object of a letter by Archbishop T. Bertone to Mgr.
+The various points here presented are the object of a letter by Archbishop T. Bertone to Msgr.

 Gilbert Aubry, Bishop of Saint-Denis de la Reunion.
 The text of this May 26, 1998 letter follows: